Marty Walker (Shortland Street): Reception

 Marty was said to be a "popular" character, with his compassionate characterisation proving a hit with fans.
 The storyline in which Marty debuted concerned a "Mystery Virus" and involved him investigating the "flu-like symptoms" that resulted in characters requiring isolation, staff wearing PPE and ventilation being required for victims.
-Written in 2019, the scenes aired to audiences during the real-life COVID-19 pandemic and resulting nationwide lockdown.
-This was described as the "Shortland Street curse", with Producer Maxine Fleming believing, "Shortland Street is always tuned in to the real world and the potential threats and challenges our cast of medical characters may face and be forced to overcome together ...
+Written in 2019, the scenes aired to audiences during the real-life COVID-19 pandemic and resulting in a nationwide lockdown.
+This was described as the "Shortland Street curse", with producer Maxine Fleming believing, "Shortland Street is always tuned in to the real world and the potential threats and challenges our cast of medical characters may face and be forced to overcome together ...
 Sometimes we come eerily close to pre-empting such real-life events".
 The disease was later shown on-screen to be caused by the water supply being poisoned with anthrax, rather than an airborne virus like COVID-19.